Xfinity Internet Review June 2026

 -

-The best upload story is not universal Faster uploads depend on enhanced-speed markets, which means the strongest version of Xfinity is not what every address actually gets.
+The best upload story is address-dependent Enhanced uploads and X-Class availability vary by market and address, so the strongest version of Xfinity is not what every customer can order.

 -